Lung Cancer Treatment

 Clinical Trials and Lung Cancer Treatments

-Doctors continue to study many other treatments for lung cancer in clinical trials.
+Doctors continue to perform lung cancer research in clinical trials to find other treatments for lung cancer.
 These trials test new therapies to help patients live longer or with fewer symptoms.

 Did You Know?